-- Festival of Fools (Winnipeg – school spring break) – This is a free family event held at the Forks in time for spring break.
+- Festival of Fools (Winnipeg – Spring break) – This is a free family event held at the Forks in time for spring break.
 It features jugglers, clowns, acrobats, swinging trapeze and circus workshops and other fun shows.
 Kids will love the activities and shows as well as the free balloons and face painting.

 Gimli Ice Festival by 1941Teddy